 Have you ever thought of traveling throughout the best places to visit in the UK during a vacation from your college?
 Hoping to fill your Instagram page with aesthetic photos from your trip?
 Don't worry because today we are going to list the best places to visit in the UK!
 We will list down some aesthetically pleasing places that will surely leave you in awe.
-The best part is that if you are living in the best cities to visit in the UK, you can easily take a train or a ferry and travel to these beautiful locations due to the size of UK.
+The best part is that if you are living in the best cities to visit in the UK, you can easily take a train or a ferry and travel to these beautiful locations due to the size of the UK.
 So let's dive right into it!

 Even though Wales is a small country compared to others in the places in the UK to visit, it has plenty of places to visit, like the city of Cardiff.
 This city is surely one of the best places to visit in the UK; you can start off by visiting Cardiff Castle in the middle of the city, with was built upon the remains of a Roman castle, the State Apartments, the Clock Tower, the Chapel, and a Banqueting Hall which has beautiful murals.
 You can also visit the Victorianesque markets in the city, which can surely be added to your Instagram stories.
 If you want to know more about the city and places to visit, you can read our blog on things to do in Cardiff.

 The place only sounds prehistoric, don't worry, you won't find any dinosaurs here (duh!), but actually, you can!
 In the form of fossils, though.
 The beautiful cliffs high above sea level and the coast make it an amazing place to click some jaw-dropping photos and videos.
 This UNESCO-protected coastline is probably among the best places in the UK to visit.

 Not only does the Snowdonia region have some of the most spectacular scenery in Wales — and that's saying a lot, for Wales is truly lovely — but it also has the UK's second largest national park, Snowdonia National Park.
 Hikers can spend a full day tackling as challenging a path to the top as they choose, choosing from trails that wound their way up (and down) Mount Snowdon itself.
-Those who want to enjoy the beautiful views from the top but don't want to put in the effort can take the Snowdon Mountain Railway, making it one of the best places to visit in the UK
+Those who want to enjoy the beautiful views from the top but don't want to put in the effort can take the Snowdon Mountain Railway, making it one of the best places to visit in the UK.

 These were the best places to visit in the UK, and we hope you have shortlisted all the best places you want to visit during your vacation.
 So what is the wait?
 Pack your bags, and let's go!
 Don't forget to checkout places to visit in winter in UK.